kubeflow/pipelines/README.md

 For more details, see [README.md](https://github.com/googleprivate/ml/blob/master/samples/README.md).

 ## Setup
-* Create a python3 envionronment.
+* Create a python3 environment.

 * Install a version of DSL and DSL Compiler.